 The Variable Road Speed Limiter (VRSL) prevents the vehicle from exceeding a chosen vehicle speed limit.
 This limit is selected by the operator and can be changed while driving.
 VRSL uses various braking methods to enforce the limit including ignoring further input from the accelerator pedal, but will only use engine braking if available and enabled.

+VRSL replaces the Cruise Control indicator

-VRSL replaces the Cruise Control indicator when active and will show the VRSL limit to the right of the indicator.
+WRSL replaces the Cruise Control indicate when active and will show the VRSL limit to the right of the indicator.
 This limit is shown in gray but turns white when actively limiting vehicle speed.
 MX engines, additionally, show "LIMITED" on the speedometer.